Redefining drought in the US Corn Belt

 “Plants have to balance water supply and demand.
-Both are extremely critical, but people overlook the demand side of the equation, especially in the U.S. Corn Belt,” says Kaiyu Guan, principal investigator on two new studies, Blue Waters professor in the Department of Natural Resources and Environmental Sciences and the National Center for Supercomputing Applications at Illinois.
+Both are extremely critical, but people overlook the demand side of the equation, especially in the U.S. Corn Belt,” says Kaiyu Guan, principal investigator on two new studies, Blue Waters professor in the Department of Natural Resources and Environmental Sciences and the National Center for Supercomputing Applications

 The demand Guan refers to is atmospheric dryness, often expressed as vapor pressure deficit (VPD).
 The drier the air, the more moisture is sucked out of pores, or stomata, in plant leaves.
 Plants have to open stomata to take in carbon dioxide as their food, but if they sense the atmosphere is too dry, they’ll close pores to avoid drying out.
 Keeping stomata closed too long leads to reductions in photosynthesis, plant growth, and grain yield.

 The kicker?
 Plants shut down stomata due to atmospheric dryness even when there’s an adequate supply of moisture in the soil.

 “If you only consider rainfall and soil moisture, which is how most people think about drought, that’s mostly describing the supply side.
 Of course if you have low soil moisture, plants will be stressed by how much water they get.
 But the supply is often pretty sufficient, especially here in the U.S. Corn Belt,” Guan says.
 “However, the demand side from the atmosphere can also severely stress plants.
 We need to pay more attention to that drought signal.”